Employment & Internships

 Interns can participate in opportunities at TDEC’s Central Office in downtown Nashville or in one of the eight Environmental Field Offices located in Chattanooga, Columbia, Cookeville, Jackson, Johnson City, Knoxville, Memphis or Nashville.
 In general, interns are not compensated financially.
 However, there may be opportunities in some divisions to receive some compensation.
 This is determined by the specific division.

-Candidates must be actively enrolled in an undergraduate or graduate school program and have a B average or above.
-Candidates must receive college credit for the internship.
+Students must be actively enrolled in an undergraduate or graduate school program and have a B average or above.
+Students must receive college credit for the internship.

-All candidates should submit a resume, cover letter, and guidelines established by the college/university for the internship program via email to Deanna.Jones@tn.gov.
+Students need to submit a resume, cover letter, and guidelines established by the college/university for the school’s internship program via email to Deanna.Jones@tn.gov.

 Please include the following information in your cover letter: